 Other Poe Places

 Wild Dunes Resort, a private community on nearby Isle of Palms, is said to be named after a reference in one of Poe's poems.
 Some of its earliest built structures were names for stories Poe wrote, as well.
-But it's a large live oak on the 13th hole of the Links Golf Course that is of most interest to Poe's fans as it is thought to be the one that inspired the "Gold-Bug" tree from the famed story.
+But it's a large live oak on the 14th fairway of the Links Golf Course that is of most interest to Poe's fans as it is thought to be the one that inspired the "Gold-Bug" tree from the famed story.
 Some say they've seen the ghost of Poe beneath it, sitting with pen and paper as if he were busy writing.

 In Downtown Charleston, visit the eerily beautiful graveyard at the Unitarian Church on Archdale Street.
 Legend has it that Poe's beloved Annabel Lee is buried there in a secret grave, though there's no evidence to support the theory.
 For a spine-tingling reading of Poe's tragic love poem, take the Ghosts of Charleston tour departing from Buxton Books - the only ghost tour with access to the churchyard at night.
 The bookstore also has a nice selection of Poe's books and other themed gifts, so take a few minutes to look around and find the perfect memento of your day in search of Poe.